danizen/cas-overlay/README.md

-CAS Gradle Overlay
+CAS Overlay
 ============================

-Generic CAS gradle war overlay to exercise the latest versions of CAS.
-This overlay could be freely used as a starting template for local
-CAS gradle war overlays.
+An overlay of Jasig CAS, built using Gradle on top of CAS 4.2.7

-## Versions
+## Version

-* CAS 4.2.x
+* CAS 4.2.7

 ## Requirements

-* JDK 1.7+
+* JDK (currently 1.8)
+* SDKMAN with Gradle (currently 3.3)

 ## Configuration